Ming-DeMers/CSA-Website/design-plan/design-journey.md

 > Review the website you identified above.
 (1 paragraph)
 > In your review, include a discussion common design patterns and interactivity in the site.

 Upenn's CSA website has three pages: "home," "events," "big little," and "board."
-The pages are linked at the top right corner and the interactivity elements utilized are automatic scrolling gallery, carousel gallery, opening to external links, horizontal scrolling to access "events" (both upcoming and past).
-Also, the top right corner linked pages do not link to external pages, but rather they
+The pages are linked at the top right corner and do not link to external pages, but rather they rubber band down to the section on the main page that discusses the section.
+The interactivity elements utilized are automatic scrolling gallery, carousel gallery, opening to external links, horizontal scrolling to access "events" (both upcoming and past).

 ## Content Planning (Milestone 2)